singh1114/best/_posts/2020-04-03-guide-to-decision-regression-trees.md

 Tree Pruning isn't only used for regression trees.
 We also make use of it in the classification trees as well.

-We will make use of the CART algorithm (classification And Regression Tree) to explain Tree pruning.

 As the word itself suggests, the process involves cutting the tree into smaller parts.

 We can do pruning in two ways.